shetingwei/miniGame/README.md

 1. Create LoginService and PostScoreService to deliver better OOP design.<br/>
 2. LoginService and PostScoreService are Singleton Class.
 Threads are able to share sessions and scores.<br/>
 3. Remove scores from User based on security concern.
 PostScoreService has a map to record every user's scores.<br/>
-4. PostScoreService uses ConcurrentHashMap to consider concurrency.<br/>
+4. PostScoreService uses ConcurrentHashMap to consider concurrency. putIfAbsent method is used to replace containsKey if-else statement.<br/>
 5. LoginService's login function takes Clock as an input.
 It helps us do timeout testing with mocking technique.<br/>
 6. Implement unit test in AppTest. <br/>